 Zoo director general Dr Mark Pilgrim said: “Being isolated means islands often contain wonderfully unique yet highly threatened wildlife.”

 “Islands will be a world-class development of the south west side of the zoo that will create an unparalleled visitor experience.”

 Islands will also showcase the zoo’s conservation programmes in Sumatra, Madagascar, Mascarenes, Philippines and Indonesia.
 It will also include educational exhibits, play areas, restaurants and food stands.

-Plans are currently being developed with construction work due to start in 2012 and take 18 months to complete.
+Plans are being developed with construction due to start in 2012 and take 18 months to complete.
 The project is the first phase of the 15-year Natural Vision development.